-I kept an eye on them for years, but the lens selection was severely lacking for someone that wanted longer focal lengths to shoot sports and wildlife, until the Sony 400mm f/2.8 GM came out.
-At this point I thought to myself “Ok, they’re pretty serious, but I need to see more longer lenses.”
+I kept an eye on them for years, but the lens selection was severely lacking for someone that wanted longer focal lengths to shoot sports and wildlife until the Sony 400mm f/2.8 GM came out.
+At this point, I thought to myself “Ok, they’re pretty serious, but I need to see more long lenses.”

 By this time the Sony A9 had also been launched and the autofocus system was hailed by most as the best on the market.
 Canon’s AF system had always been weak compared to Nikon when it came to tracking moving objects, and now it seemed like they had fallen into third place with the rise of Sony and their subject tracking algorithms with face/eye tracking and even animal eye tracking.

 It just so happened that around this time Sony was a sponsor for a photo festival that I was helping to organize in the Yukon, and when they showed up they put an A9 in my hands to play with.
 In a crowded room full of people I watched the AF system effortlessly tracking people and faces as they wove in and out of crowds and passed behind static objects.
 The sheer “stickiness” of the AF system was completely alien to me as a Canon shooter, as was the totally silent blackout-free shooting through the viewfinder.
 It’s as if the camera isn’t taking a photo at all, and yet it’s actually taking 20 every single second.
 I was literally left with my mouth gaping open.